Laradock is a Docker-based PHP development environment.

 $ mysql -u root -p < /docker-entrypoint-initdb.d/createdb.sql

-After performing these operations, you can open http://blog.test.
+After completing these steps, you can open http://blog.test.